richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAssetInventory.md

 ## Use Case
 This documentation considers the following requirements and goals:
 * "We have cataloged tens of thousands of database assets in Purview"
+* "We want to interact with asset data outside of Purview"
-* "Purview Asset, Export as CSV functionality does not produce a full inventory; we have more than 1,000 assets"
+* "Purview Asset, Export as CSV functionality returns only 1,000 assets"

 ## Proposed Solution
 * Generate Sample Data: Generate and catalog SQL sample data